lyjia/typetempest/README.md

 Say what you will about dynamic typing -- this is for those times where one does not want a million possibilities in their inputs.

 **Note about experimental nature:** This gem eval()s code blocks that it is given.
 This is dangerous!
-Don't use this on anything in production!
+Don't use this on anything you care about!

 ## Installation